Saturday, March 29, 2025

 You may say, "That's Elijah.
 That's a great man of God.
 How can I compare with him?"
 But the Lord is saying this doesn't just apply for those serving in the ministry.
 This also applies to every aspect of your life as a believer.
 In your career.
 In your vocation.
 In the business.
 In every area of your life.

 God is interested in every aspect, and even the minute detail of your life.
 God doesn't just care for your spiritual ministry.
-God doesn't just care for your calling and mission in your life.
+God doesn't just care for your calling and mission in life.
 God cares for you in every other area of your life.
 Yes, in every way.
 God is interested in your well being.
 God is interested in giving you the peace that you need.
 God is interested in giving you the joy that you need.

 Let Him fill you again all in all.
 Let Him fill you with His love, His peace, and His joy again.
 Let Him fill you with a renewed hope again.
-Keep receiving His refreshing.
-Keep receiving His divine strength.

 Click here for the full message in TiC YouTube Channel